Planetary system: Galactic distribution of planets

 The Milky Way is 100,000 light-years across, but 90% of planets with known distances are within about 2000 light years of Earth, as of July 2014.
 One method that can detect planets much further away is microlensing.
 The upcoming Nancy Grace Roman Space Telescope could use microlensing to measure the relative frequency of planets in the galactic bulge versus the galactic disk.
 So far, the indications are that planets are more common in the disk than the bulge.
 Estimates of the distance of microlensing events is difficult: the first planet considered with high probability of being in the bulge is MOA-2011-BLG-293Lb at a distance of 7.7 kiloparsecs (about 25,000 light years).

 Population I, or metal-rich stars, are those young stars whose metallicity is highest.
 The high metallicity of population I stars makes them more likely to possess planetary systems than older populations, because planets form by the accretion of metals.
 The Sun is an example of a metal-rich star.
-These are common in the spiral arms of the Milky Way.
+These are common in the disks of galaxies.
 Generally, the youngest stars, the extreme population I, are found farther in and intermediate population I stars are farther out, etc. The Sun is considered an intermediate population I star.
 Population I stars have regular elliptical orbits around the Galactic Center, with a low relative velocity.

 Population II, or metal-poor stars, are those with relatively low metallicity which can have hundreds (e.g. BD +17° 3248) or thousands (e.g. Sneden's Star) times less metallicity than the Sun.
 These objects formed during an earlier time of the universe.
 Intermediate population II stars are common in the bulge near the center of the Milky Way, whereas Population II stars found in the galactic halo are older and thus more metal-poor.
 Globular clusters also contain high numbers of population II stars.

 In 2014, the first planets around a halo star were announced around Kapteyn's star, the nearest halo star to Earth, around 13 light years away.
 However, later research suggests that Kapteyn b is just an artefact of stellar activity and that Kapteyn c needs more study to be confirmed.
 The metallicity of Kapteyn's star is estimated to be about 8 times less than the Sun.

 Different types of galaxies have different histories of star formation and hence planet formation.
 Planet formation is affected by the ages, metallicities, and orbits of stellar populations within a galaxy.
 Distribution of stellar populations within a galaxy varies between the different types of galaxies.

 Stars in elliptical galaxies are much older than stars in spiral galaxies.
 Most elliptical galaxies contain mainly low-mass stars, with minimal star-formation activity.
 The distribution of the different types of galaxies in the universe depends on their location within galaxy clusters, with elliptical galaxies found mostly close to their centers.